nats-io/nats-architecture-and-design/adr/ADR-50.md

 ## Atomic Batched Publishes

+TODO/Questions:

+ * What should clients limit max outstanding acks to, we want to avoid big bytes or many acks
+ * Should we only support `eob` style commits?

 ### Context

 There are many use cases for this but one scenario would demonstrate the underlying need that is shared by these cases.